mitojala/tsoha-mtb-spots/README.md

 TODO:

-- checkboxes for add_spot spot_type?
+- checkboxes for add_spot spot_type? (adds complexity to handling of the input)
+- coordinates to add_spot form from google maps marker
+- option to manually input coordinates that will update google maps marker position
+- map search for spots